Data processing agreement

 Data Subject Request means a request made by a Data Subject to exercise any rights of Data Subjects under Data Protection Laws;

-International Recipient has the meaning given to that term in clause 6.2;
+International Recipient has the meaning given to that term in clause 6.2 and 6.5;

 Personal Data has the meaning given to that term in Data Protection Laws, or, where that term is not identically defined in the applicable Data Protection Law, the meaning given to the equivalent defined term in that applicable Data Protection Law;